nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

     Maps to the cms_id parameter

-The following parameters are mapped to values in the /etc/neutron/neutron.conf file on the Neutron controller:
+The following parameters are mapped to values in the /etc/neutron/neutron.conf file on the Neutron Controller:

+..
+Note:: The values for these parameters depend on the Nuage VSP configuration.

 ::